tdilauro/aspace_plugin-jhu_public/README.md

   - Clone this repository into the plugins/jhu_public directory; or
   - Unzip the release zip into the plugins/jhu_public directory.

-- Enable the plugin:
+- Enable the plugin and the associated theme:
-  - Edit the config/config.rb file to add the plugin name to the "AppConfig[:plugins]" list, e.g.:
+  - In config/config.rb, add the plugin name to the "AppConfig[:plugins]" list, e.g.:

     AppConfig[:plugins] = ['jhu_public']

+  - In config/config.rb, set the public theme variable (AppConfig[:public_theme]) to "jhu_public_theme":

+    AppConfig[:public_theme] = "jhu_public_theme"

 - Restart ArchivesSpace